yannickoswald/covpol/README.md

 2. To reproduce Figure 6 in full several intermediate steps are necessary:

-    2.1 Run the script file "number_of_particles_experiment_MSE" to reproduce the data points where iterations = 20.
+    2.1 Run the script file "number_of_particles_experiment_MSE.py" to reproduce the data points where iterations = 20.

-    2.2 To reproduce the datapoints where iterations = 1, run the following
+    2.2 To reproduce the datapoints where iterations = 1, run the following:

-         2.2.1
+         2.2.1 "particle_filter_only.py" and collect the data.

-         2.2.2
+         2.2.2 "run_base_model_only_parallelized" and collect the data.

     Best run from anaconda command prompt.